Even though my kids are grown I still always seem to have a bag with me when I am at Disney World.

-If you plan on riding those attractions make a plan for what to do with your bags (there aren't any free lockers at these attractions, but there are some you can rent at the front of the park).
+If you intend to ride those attractions, plan for what to do with your bags (there aren’t any free lockers at these attractions, but there are some you can rent at the front of the park).

 On those rides I usually just set my bag on top of my feet.
 That keeps it off the floor (where any water might pool) and relatively dry.